ra-develop/Weather3Days4ecast.iOS/README.md

 Used frameworks and CocoaPods:

-1. Weathersama pod - access to OpenWeathermap with data model and parsiing JSON
+1. Weathersama pod - access to OpenWeathermap with simple data modeling and parsiing of JSON result from REST API request

 1.1.
 Under Weathersama used Alamorfire pod for parsing of JSON response